 Who is Quinn Navidson?

 We have to question the judgment of the staff that went ahead with this.
-While we judge the actions at large in the factory anyway, opting to turn a boy who bites the heads off toys and is so good at hiding that you can’t locate him is a choice.
-However, given Sawyer’s actions, perhaps this behavior is part of why he chose Quinn.
+While we condemn the actions at large in the factory anyway, opting to turn a boy who bites the heads off toys and is so good at hiding that you can't locate him into a toy is a choice.
+However, given Sawyer's actions, perhaps this behavior is part of why he chose Quinn.

 Sawyer went on to mold Yarnaby in his image, keeping the toy in his presence and away from others to ensure he formed an attachment with the doctor only.
 Something that causes Yarnaby to become an unresponsive mess when Playtime Co. removes Sawyer, stopping him from seeing Yarnaby.
 Due to his new state, the doctor who stepped in for Sawyer, Carmine McKabe, deemed experiment 1116 a failure.